MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## [C#](#tab/csharp)

-We need to create a state object for a given user in a conversation and it's accessor.
+Within the C# sample code, Startup.cs has defined 'WelcomeUserStateAccessors' as a service/singleton and added 'UserState' to the application state.
+We will now use these to create a state object for a given user in a conversation and its accessor.

 ```csharp
 /// The state object is used to keep track of various state related to a user in a conversation.